 History Of The Whitsunday Islands

-Firstly the Whitsunday Islands were inhabited by the local Ngaro People; they were a seafaring community that populated the Whitsunday Islands and coastal waters.
+The History Of The Whitsunday Islands Firstly starts with the local Ngaro People; they were a seafaring community that populated the Whitsunday Islands and coastal waters.
 It was thought, this was one of the only Aboriginal tribes in Australia that lived as a maritime community.

 By 1870 Warfare and disease along with the Native Police Corps made their lives extremely difficult, their final downfall came when they were removed by force to Palm Island and Brampton Island to work in timber mills.

-In 1770 Captain James Cook on the HMS Endeavour was the first European to discover the Whitsunday Islands by sailing through the Whitsundays passage.
+On the 4th of June year 1770, Captain James Cook on the HMS Endeavour was the first European to discover the Whitsunday Islands by sailing through the Whitsunday passage.
 Captain Cook made particular note of the outrigger canoes used by the local Ngaro people.
 During his time Captain Cook made essential discoveries and named islands and bays.
 Further North of the Whitsundays, the HMS Endeavour, ran aground on a coral week and had to limp to a coastal river for a repair that took seven weeks.

 Whitehaven Beach was discovered in 1879 by Staff Commander EP Bedwell, but it wasn’t until the late 1900s did it become a popular tourist attraction.
 Hence the beach is relatively untouched by history leaving us with a destination that has looked this way for thousands of years